 Blue Tongue Berries

-If the sound of organic blueberries makes you salivate you are in the right place (although we won’t mention blueberry season here has officially just wound up for the year meaning we are officially in mourning until December 2018).
+If the sound of organic blueberries makes you salivate you are in the right place!

-But although you might not find blueberries in abundance at this time of year it doesn’t mean we shouldn’t be talking about one of our favourite local growers, Blue Tongue Berries.
+Blueberry season has kicked off to a great start and blueberries are in abundance at this time of year.
+We’ll be talking about one of our favourite local growers, Blue Tongue Berries.
 But before we do, a bit more about Australian Blueberries as they are berry berry good for you.

 These little parcels of goodness pack more anti-oxidants then almost any other fruit or vegetable.
 Hailing from North America blueberries took a little while to take off in Australia.
 It wasn’t until the 1950s when the Department of Agriculture made their first attempt to grow them.
 Indeed with very little success.
 It then took two more decades before we had perfected a technique which would give legs to this little berry, now a thriving industry.